Did all of your seedlings start to wither and die? Or did your seeds never germinate? It might be that damping off is to blame.

 Commercial growers often use a commercial fungicide to combat damping off disease, but this measure is rarely necessary at home.
 Instead, try spraying young seedlings and the soil with a mixture of 1 tablespoon hydrogen peroxide with 1 quart of water.
 Cinnamon dusted on the soil after planting also acts as a natural fungicide, as does powdered charcoal.

-For more information on keeping seedlings healthy, visit the following links:
+Learn more information on keeping seedlings healthy.

 Seedling Damp Off from the University of Vermont